Roasted Root Vegetables

 -

-Taste and adjust with a pinch more salt or pepper if needed.
+Taste a piece and add a pinch more salt or pepper if needed.

 Substitutions